aleksander-mendoza/SolomonoffLib/README.md

 For example, the string `'a'` is an elements of formal language `{'a'}`, but writing those braces is cumbersome.
 The string `'01010101'` is an element of set `[0-1]*`.
 Moreover every string is an element of `.*`.

 The dot `.` stands for all possible symbols (except for `\0` which is not considered to be a "possible" symbol).
-Hence dot is the alphabet ∑ and `\0` is assumed to be "some symbol outside of alphabet", which often comes in handy.
+Hence `.` is the alphabet ∑ and `\0` is assumed to be "some symbol outside of alphabet".

 The type `.*` is the top type.
 Every string belongs to it.
 Conversely there is also the bottom type, denoted with `#`.
 No string belongs to `#` (not even `\0`).